 Joelle’s first trip to Iceland was due to Icelandair’s stay overnight at no added cost offer (great advertising).
 She was flying solo to France for a family wedding and decided to stay one night on the way home.
 A thirty-six-hour stay in Iceland captured her heart.
 With such a short visit, only a couple of travel guides were purchased to research the trip.
 Since then, she has returned twice the last one with Ryan.
 It is a remarkable destination, and we can’t recommend it enough.

 This guide is your passport to the most relevant, up-to-date advice on what hidden discoveries await you.
 This was the book we researched much of the trip on before receiving the Rick Steve book.
 It does a good job advising what is worth seeing and what is not.
-Good planning guide would be a nice compliment to Rick Steve’s guide.
-Find this guide here
+A good planning guide would be a nice compliment to Rick Steve’s guide.
+Find this guide here.

 Our favorite websites